Biden: Nursing homes could lose federal funding if employees aren’t vaccinated

 “We need to complete the circle,” Stark added.
 “The residents need to be vaccinated, the caregivers need to be vaccinated, and then we’re all protected.”

-Homestead Health Center currently has about 65 percent of its staff vaccinated, but it’s been doing what it can to raise that percentage.
+Homestead Health Center currently has about 65% of its staff vaccinated, but it’s been doing what it can to raise that percentage.

 “We’ve been talking to our staff trying to educate them,” said Howarth.
 “Not only on vaccinations but how to deal with the delta variant out in the community.”